TuongDoan/http-button-pcf/README.md

 # 🚀 HTTP Button PCF

-A Power Apps custom component (PCF) that allows you to send HTTP requests from your app without upgrading it to a Premium license.
-Lightweight, flexible, and fully configurable
+A Power Apps custom component (PCF) that allows you to send HTTP requests from your app locally

 ---